itsscb/associme/README.md

 `associme` is an ambitious project aimed at providing a batteries-included webservice for associations, such as soccer clubs, to manage their members, events, and more.
 Currently, this is a proof-of-concept and is far from being usable.
 Built with `Rust` and `Angular`, it aims to provide a comprehensive solution for association management.

+# Demo

+Currently the latest release is hosted at [associme-xlnd.shuttle.app/](https://associme-xlnd.shuttle.app/).

+The userlogin is `admin` with the same as password.

+**Please refrain from exploiting the login credentials provided for the demo.
+<br>This is a temporary setup intended for demonstration purposes only.**

 # Features

 - [-] Member management